corrode/corrode.github.io/content/blog/tips-for-faster-ci-builds/index.md

 Check out this production-ready GitHub Actions workflow that implements all the tips from this article:
 [click here](https://github.com/lycheeverse/lychee/blob/master/.github/workflows/ci.yml).

+Also see Arpad Borsos' [workflow templates](https://github.com/Swatinem/rust-gha-workflows) for Rust projects.

 {% end %}

 ## Use Swatinem's cache action